Bru-sic/module_10-Unsupervised-Learning/README.md

 Further details on the assignment briefing are available in [Briefing.md](./Briefing.md)

 ## Inspiration
-* The Shooting Star plots was inspired (without looking at the code) from: https://stackoverflow.com/a/59679114
+* The Shooting Star plots was inspired conceptually, without using or copying any source code, from: https://towardsdatascience.com/visualizing-clusters-with-pythons-matplolib-35ae03d87489

 ![Example of Shooting Star Plot](./Images/shooting-star-plot.jpg)